rashidRizvi98/drone-manager/README.md

 test cases has been written for following, using jest and supertest.

-* check drone batter level
+* check drone battery level
 * load drones with medication(validate drone availability, battery percentage etc.)

 to run execute the tests please run